Plant Propagation Methods

 Healthy potted houseplant with a nearby cutting tool, set up for propagating more plants from one

 You can grow more plants from one plant using four main methods: cuttings (stem or leaf), division (splitting the root ball), layering (letting a stem root while still attached), or saving and sowing seeds from the parent.
 Which one to use depends on what kind of plant you have, how healthy it is, and how much time and space you're working with.
 Most houseplant and garden enthusiasts will get the fastest results from stem cuttings or division, but all four methods are genuinely learnable at home with basic tools.
+Extension material from the University of Nevada, Reno describes these common houseplant propagation methods, including stem cuttings, leaf cuttings, division, layering, and airlayering blank" rel="noopener noreferrer">stem cuttings, division, layering, and air layering.

 Pick the right propagation method for your plant